zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 "It's like a huge bamboo being entangled together: whoever follows his children and wives,

-Like a bamboo shoot that is not stuck, it should walk alone like a rhino horn. "
+Like a bamboo shoot that is not stuck, it should walk alone like a rhinoceros horn. "

 125. If an unbound deer walks to the desired pasture in the forest,

-A wise person is watching freedom and should walk alone like a rhino horn.
+A wise person is watching freedom and should walk alone like a rhinoceros horn.

 "If a deer that is not tied is in the woods, walk to the desired pasture":
 ""Deer", there are two kinds of deer: the deer and the spotted deer.
 For